jvit1985/coding-quiz/README.md

 # coding-quiz

-a timed quiz on JavaScript fundamentals that stores high scores so that I can gauge my progress compared to my peers.
+A timed quiz on JavaScript fundamentals that stores high scores so that I can gauge my progress compared to my peers.

 When you click the start button a timer starts and you are presented with a question.